Textile materials - organic textiles wholesale

 Organic cotton fabrics

-Cotton is the most commonly used natural fibre for clothing textiles.
-Organic cotton represents only roughly one percent of the cotton market.
-All our cotton fabrics are GOTS-certified.
-This means the cotton was not only grown in organic agriculture but also that the processing is done sustainably and according to high social standards.
+All our organic cotton fabrics are GOTS-certified.
+This is your assurance that the cotton was grown in organic agriculture and that the processing was done sustainably and according to high social standards.

-All our organic cotton fabrics, yarns and tapes comes from Turkey.
+All our organic cotton fabrics, yarns and tapes come from Turkey.
 This so called Aegean organic cotton is known for its beautiful colour and high quality and is guaranteed to be GMO free.

 Hemp is considered to be one of the most sustainable natural fibres for textiles.
 The plant doesn't need much irrigation, has almost no natural enemies and needs no treatment with pesticides or herbicides.
 It is also a champion in CO2 storage.